-We are celebrating our 100th Anniversary by partnering with the Arbor Day Foundation.
-We’re funding the planting of 50 trees for every year we’ve been in business – that’s 5,000 trees!
-The trees will be planted in the Econfina Creek and Chipola River Watersheds, Florida (Bay, Calhoun, and Washington Counties).
+In 2021, we celebrated our 100th Anniversary by partnering with the Arbor Day Foundation.
+We funded the planting of 50 trees for every year we’ve been in business – that’s 5,000 trees!
+These trees were planted in the Econfina Creek and Chipola River Watersheds, Florida (Bay, Calhoun, and Washington Counties).

 Econfina creek is largely spring-fed and is the primary potable water source for Bay County, providing water to the cities of Panama City, Panama City Beach, Parker, Callaway, and Lynn Haven and nearby unincorporated areas.
 Econfina Creek is designated by the State of Florida as a Class I Waterbody (Potable Water Supply), which mandates the highest level of surface water protection in Florida.
 The Chipola River watershed is a Class III Waterbody and a designated Outstanding Florida Water (OFW).